 Unfortunately, the downturn of the Alberta economy hit hard, and there was no room for cottage-industry home developers anymore, around this time my marriage (of 15 years) hit a wall.
 I was counselling women at the time on safety plans, Emergency Protection Orders, and legal rights through guiding them through the process it helped me through my own divorce.

-I am not a lawyer, mediator or psychologist, but I am very knowledgeable about your rights in custody, property and finances.
-I can also help guide you through the emotional turmoil caused by divorce.
+I am not a lawyer, mediator or registered psychologist, but I am very knowledgeable about your rights in custody, property and finances.
+I can also help guide you through the emotional turmoil caused by divorce, career or life changes.

 It is in your best interest to take the necessary steps that will protect you and your children from avoidable expenses that can lead to needless worries.

 I can help keep you focused on what matters and moving forward toward personal healing.